 BearManor Media was established in 2001 by Ben Ohmart, its founder.
 Located in Albany, BearManor Media is a publishing house that focuses on a unique genre, publishing books about theater, films, TV, historical, radio and animation.
 Their catalog features over 900 subjects.

 Some of the rare autobiographies that BearManor Media publishes include showbiz legends, famous voice actors, writers, directors and African American showbiz legends.
 The publishing house has received content from known authors such as Kathy Gaver, Christopher Knoph, and Tom Sawyer.
-The company accepts submissions from fiction and nonfiction authors.
+For fiction and non-film submissions, the company only accepts eBooks.
 To find out how to submit, click this link.

 University of Georgia Press was founded in 1938.
 They publish a variety of titles including African American history, American literature, environmental studies and international literature, southern studies, creative and literary works, and regional books that focus on history, poetry and local culture.
 The press is also a founding partner to New Georgia Encyclopedia which is Georgia’s award-winning online multi-media reference.